Nmudassar/Real-State-Project/README.md

 5. File/Folder Structure
 6. Setup and Configuration
 7. End-to-End Run
-8. Code (Extract, Transform, Load, Orchestration)
+8. Code (Extract, Transform, Load & Orchestration)
 9. Before & After Data Example
 10. SQL Query Examples
 11. Pipeline Execution Output
+12. Notes on Usage and Limits
+13. Automated Scheduling with Windows Task Scheduler
-12. Challenges & Learning
+14. Challenges & Learning
-13. Future Enhancements
+15. Future Enhancements
-14. License and Contact
+16. License and Contact

 ---

 ## 1) Project Overview

-This project implements a complete ETL pipeline to automate the ingestion of property listing data from the RentCast API for three Texas cities (San Antonio, Houston, Dallas).
-Raw JSON is normalized into a consistent tabular schema and loaded into a PostgreSQL table for analytics and dashboards.
-The pipeline emphasizes secure secret handling, robust paths, and repeatable runs.
+This project automates real estate data ingestion from the RentCast API for selected cities in Texas (San Antonio, Houston, and Dallas).
+The data is cleaned, transformed into a standardized schema, and loaded into PostgreSQL to support analytics and reporting use cases.
+Secrets are handled via `.env` and never committed to source control.

 ---